Campello-Lab/Bagging_for_LID/README.md

 # Bagging for LID estimation

-This repository has been developed for the paper: [On the Use of Bagging for Local Intrinsic Dimensionality Estimation](https://linktopaper)
+This repository has been developed for the publication: [On the Use of Bagging for Local Intrinsic Dimensionality Estimation](https://linktopaper)

 ## Installation